 California saw a decrease in motorcycle injuries during 2016, while the entire country saw an increase (+4,000).
-However, California, because of its vast population size (38,000,000), still had the second-most motorcycle injuries compared to every other state.
+However, California, because of its vast population size (over 39,000,000), still had the second-most motorcycle injuries compared to every other state, except for Florida.

 In 2015, 27% of California motorcycle fatalities involved riders who did not have a valid motorcycle license.
-Furthermore, 42% of all motorcycle riders who passed due to an accident involving a single vehicle were riding while alcohol impaired.
-(The term “alcohol-impaired” defines motorcycle riders with blood alcohol concentrations (BACs) of .08 grams per deciliter (g/dL) or higher.)
+Furthermore, 42% of all motorcycle riders who were killed in a single-vehicle collision were alcohol-impaired.
+(The term “alcohol-impaired” defines motorcycle riders with blood alcohol concentrations of .08 grams per deciliter (g/dL) or higher.)

 Lack of preparation and lack of sobriety are just two factors that account for riders in California being 29 times more likely than passenger car occupants to die after suffering through an accident.
 The more we can avoid these inebriating factors, the better off we’ll be.

 With 881,386 registered motorcycles in California and an additional 34,509,961 registered vehicles, there’s a lot of room for motorcycle accidents to happen.
 You can do your part to prevent a motorcycle accident by using these tips to be a safer rider.